What is a Physician Loan? – The Essential Guide

 • Debt-to-Income Ratio: Lenders may use an adjusted ratio, excluding or reducing the impact of student loan payments.

 Some lenders may also request additional documents, such as tax returns, bank statements, or pay stubs, to verify financial stability.
+Unlike some other loan types, mortgage insurance is typically not required for physician loans.

 What are the benefits of Physician Mortgages?